Amtrak California Zephyr title card

 Amtrak California Zephyr Adventure by Day

-This graph breaks down the trip by day, showing each day’s starting and ending city.
+This graph breaks down the trip by day, showing the starting and ending cities for each day.

 #5 WestboundChicago, IL – Omaha, NELincoln, NE – Salt Lake City, UTElko, NV – Emeryville, CA